 1. Do I need a special kind of ink to do heat transfers?

-Inkjet printers and inks are all you need for heat transfers as they work to transfer personalized images of any kind.
+Inkjet printers and inks are all you need for heat transfers, as they can transfer personalized images of any kind.

 2. Can any printer use transfer paper?